 - Restore pictures from Kodak Camera using the Remo Photo Recovery tool

-Note – This method is only applicable for deleted photos that not deleted using the Shift + Delete option, if you have permanently deleted photos from your camera, you can refer to this info
+Note – This method is only applicable for deleted photos that were not deleted using the Shift + Delete option, if you have permanently deleted photos from your camera, you can refer to this info

-- Connect your Kodak Camera to Computer
+- Connect your Kodak Camera to your Computer

-- Go to Recycle Bin Folder
+- Go to Recycle Bin Folder.

 - Find the deleted images which you wish to recover, select them, and click on Restore